 This work was done under contract with the Yolo WRA in collaboration with its Mercury Subcommittee.
-Primary contacts are Tim O'Halloran (Yolo County Flood Control and Water Conservation District) and Elisa Sabatini (County of Yolo), Bob Schneider (Tuleyome), and Ann Brice (Yolo Basin Foundation).
+Primary contacts are Tim O'Halloran (Yolo County Flood Control and Water Conservation District), Tim Busch (City of Woodland), Elisa Sabatini (County of Yolo), Bob Schneider (Tuleyome), and Ann Brice (Yolo Basin Foundation).